koalagang/kudos/README.md

         - [FSRS4Anki](https://ankiweb.net/shared/info/759844606) (759844606)
         - [Review Heatmap](https://ankiweb.net/shared/info/1771074083) (1771074083)
     - Signal Desktop
+    - LibreOffice
-    - LibreOffice (set the user interface to tabbed and make docx the default format)
+        - set the user interface to tabbed
+        - set docx as the default filetype for writer
+        - set xlsx as the default filetype for calc
 7. (Optional) Setup secure boot:
 > [!WARNING]
 > Do not simply run the following commands blindly.